Food & Agriculture

 The Meat Industry - Big Meat and its Global Influence

-80 billion animals are slaughtered each year for human consumption.
-Some countries have a greater taste for it than others, in fact Americans eat more than 1.5 times the average daily protein requirement.
-Overconsumption of meat has negative health implications such as higher risk of heart disease, diabetes, obesity, and cancers.
+Eighty billion animals are slaughtered each year for human consumption.
+Some countries have a greater taste for it than others.
+Americans eat more than 1.5 times the average daily protein requirement.
+Overconsumption of meat has negative health implications, such as a higher risk of heart disease, diabetes, obesity, and cancer.
 If the whole planet shared the meat-heavy diet of the average American, the world would be able to feed just 2.5 billion people.

 The connection between the meat industry and the climate crisis has been recognised for decades.
 Methane production, animal cruelty associated with factory farming and live animal transport, antibiotic resistance, the use of growth hormones, and the increase in zoonotic diseases present further global issues.

 More than 3 billion people worldwide rely on fish as their primary source of protein.
-Seafood is the largest traded food commodity in the world, and around 12% of the world are dependent on the fishing industry for their income.
+Seafood is the largest traded food commodity in the world, and around 12% of the world is dependent on the fishing industry for its income.
 As a key part of the global economy, it is no surprise that serious issues have arisen with the intensive nature of the modern fishing industry.

-The FAO estimates that due to overfishing, 70% of the fish population is either fully used, overused, or in crisis.
-Disregard of quotas and maritime boundaries,lack of enforced regulation, and the use of illegal nets and fishing techniques has made the industry unsustainable, cruel, and dangerous for workers.
+The FAO estimates that 70% of fish populations are either fully used, overused, or in crisis due to overfishing.
+Disregarding quotas and maritime boundaries, lack of enforced regulation, and the use of illegal nets and fishing techniques have made the industry unsustainable, cruel, and dangerous for workers.

-Many people are now turning to vegetarian and vegan diets in order to end their complicity in the cruel nature of modern animal farming, to make healthier choices, and to lower their carbon footprints.
+Many people are now turning to vegetarian and vegan diets to end their complicity in the cruel nature of modern animal farming, make healthier choices, and lower their carbon footprints.

 The Impact of Climate Change on Agriculture

-Not only is agriculture and the food industry suffering because of the effects of climate change, but the industry itself is a major driver of greenhouse gas emissions.
+Not only are agricultural and food industries suffering because of the effects of climate change, but the industry itself is a major driver of greenhouse gas emissions.
 Between 19-29% of these harmful gases produced are a direct result of our current agricultural systems.

 Livestock, crops, and fertiliser generate vast amounts of nitrous oxide and methane.
-Deforestation then removes our Earths natural carbon sponge, and then long-distance food transport relies on the burning of fossil fuels.
+Deforestation removes our Earth's natural carbon sponge, and long-distance food transport burns even more fossil fuels.

 Skeletons of livestock lie on the desert floor after a severe drought in Ethiopia